Skip to content

 The best solution for presbyopia depends on several factors, including the severity of the condition, the individual’s lifestyle and preferences, and any underlying eye health issues.
 Options include reading glasses, progressive lenses, multifocal contact lenses, or presbyopia surgery.
 It’s important to consult with an eye doctor to determine the best option for your specific needs.

-Does my eyes continue to age after cataract surgery?
+Do my eyes continue to age after cataract surgery?

 Can you feel an eye implant or post-cataract lens?